American-Refining-Group/DOCS-AS400-IBMi/docs/order-entry/GS929P Prod Loading File Maint-Inq/GS9294 RPGLE.md

 The RPG program `GS9294` is designed to inactivate or reactivate product load records within an IBM i (AS/400) environment.
 It is called from the main program `GS929P` to toggle the status of a product load record between active ('A') and inactive ('I') using a display file interface.
 The program provides a confirmation window (`actwdw`) for the user to approve the action.
-Below, I outline the process steps, business rules, database tables used, and external programs called.
+Below, I outline the process steps, business rules, database tables used, and external programs called .

 ---